 Increase your urine flow by drinking more liquids, ideally distilled or pure water.
 Herbal teas are ok and fresh juices diluted half and half with distilled water are ok unless you suffer from yeast infection also.
 If this applies to you, watch the sugar content.
-Avoid soft drinks, concentrated fruit juices, coffee, and alcoholic beverages.
+Avoid soft drinks, concentrated fruit juices, sweetened coffee, and alcoholic beverages.
 Drinking 16 ounces a day of natural unsweetened cranberry juice has shown to produce beneficial effects in 73% of men and women.
 Drinking more than that was found in tests to have very little effect.

-D-Mannose is a simple sugar and close cousin of glucose, can cure more than 90 percent of all UTI's within 1 to 2 days.
+D-Mannose is a simple sugar and close cousin of glucose, can cure more than 90 percent of all UTI's caused by e coli within 1 to 2 days.
 Even more remarkably, D-mannose accomplishes this feat without killing a single bacterium!

 Because it gets rid of UTI-causing bacteria without committing "bacteria-cide against good bacteria," people who use it suffer none of the unwanted side effects of antibiotics: no GI problems, no yeast infections, no resistant bacteria, and no mass slaughter of your good bacteria which can take a year to correct.
 In fact, D-mannose has no adverse side effects of any kind.

 As a bonus, D-mannose actually tastes good.
 Where a "spoonful of sugar" helped the medicine go down in Mary Poppins’s day, with D-mannose, a spoonful of sugar is the medicine.
 But it is not a sugar that yeast feeds on, it is a glyconutrient, so don't worry if you do have a yeast infection also, it won't feed it.

 Because it is so effective and so benign, women (even pregnant women) who are susceptible to recurrent UTI’s can safely take D-mannose as a preventive measure to head off future attacks.
 D-mannose is also ideally suited for children with UTIs.
 Because it tastes so good, it is a sugar, after all, children actually enjoy taking it.